ccvasconcelos/IUCN_parameters/README.md

 If you use this script or data, please cite:

-> Vasconcelos, CC (2026).
+> Vasconcelos, C.C.
+(2026).
 R script and example data to calculate IUCN Red List Criterion B spatial parameters using ConR.
 > Zenodo. https://doi.org/10.5281/zenodo.22822017

 The example occurrence dataset was compiled for, and the resulting